 Onam festival history dates back to the Sangam period, when Onam was used to be celebrated for a month.
 According to the ancient legends, this festival of rain flowers was celebrated to commemorate the arrival of Asura King Mahabali’s annual visit from Patala (the world underneath).
 The story revolves around the time when Kerala was ruled by the demon king Mahabali (grandson of Prahlad) who was known for his generosity.
 His growing popularity became a threat for the gods and they came to Lord Vishnu for seeking help.
 Sensing their concern, Lord Vishnu disguised himself as a poor Brahmin called Vamana.

 When he arrived at the kingdom of the demon king, he asked Mahabali to grant him the land which he can cover within three feet.
 Being a kind hearted and charitable person, the king granted his wish and soon the Vamana started to grow in size and his first and second step covered the sky and earth.
 As the brahmin was about to take the third step, the demon king stepped up and asked him to keep his last step on his head which lead him to Patala.
 However for the good deeds of Mahabali, Lord Vishnu granted him a boon that he can annually visit his people which led to the celebration of the Onam festival in India.

-Onam festival holds an important significance for the Hindus, but this occasion is enjoyed by every religion.
+Onam festival in Kerala holds an important significance for the Hindus, but this occasion is enjoyed by every religion.
 The grand festivities and gala of this ancient festival eliminates all the religious disparities and propagates harmony in the society.
 Apart from the hindu rituals, it is witnessed that the Christians of Kerala also celebrate this annual festival in great zeal.
 Their rituals includes lighting of Nilavilakku which is followed by an arati and waving of flowers over the Bible which is called Pushparati.
 Along with this they also have a meal together with Hindus which signifies the communion of brothers and sisters irrespective of faith and beliefs.
 Onam festival traditional dress is Kasavu Sarees and you will see all the married women wearing these exclusive sarees throughout the festival.